 - Game screenshots

 - Audio Clips

 Images can be anything, really.
 Memes, cute pictures, cursed images, anything.
 Desktop screenshots are actually pretty useful.
 Logging what you watched or what you played feels surface-deep and it can be better conveys through images in my opinion.
 Vlogs were the hardest to maintain consistently, as you need a certain element of privacy as well as brevity in your talking.
 Meandering with your worders is frustrating to film and watch back later.
 Audio clips consisted of Skype, teamspeak, and discord recordings.
 I used tools like OBS and Amolto call recorder.
 I saved the funny moments as well as the mundane conversations.

 In 2015 I also started a life recap in my notebook, divded by school semesters.
 I don't adhere particularly well to schedules, so most notebook projects don't last long.
 This one, however, I've dilligently continued.
 It gives me a holistic image of periods in my life, better contextualized by the music, videos, and games that enriched my time.
 Neocities has also bolstered my efforts, packaging my thoughts alongside images in an accessible manner.

 What do I regret not saving?
 Videos of my surroundings is one.
-I barely remember what the School dorms look like, and the surrounding forest was gorgeous.
+I barely remember what the school dorms look like, and the surrounding forest was gorgeous.
 My childhood home is another, although I made a 3D map of it while me and my friend were considering making a game.
 I also wish I took more family videos.
 There's an old camcorder somewhere with some stuff but nothing from 3~6 years ago.
 My parents are getting old man.
 Eventually I'll forget what they used to sound like.